Updated 2026-03-08

 • You value the open-source community and roadmap transparency

 Don't switch just because managed is easier if you have the resources for self-hosting.
 Novu's open-source approach means no vendor lock-in and full control.
 But if self-hosting feels like overhead, managed alternatives are worth the cost.
-Use our email validator tool to ensure list quality regardless of which platform you choose.
+Use our email validator tool to ensure list quality regardless of which platform you choose, and read our email deliverability guide for infrastructure best practices.

 Frequently Asked Questions